Where Speed Is Life

 - Average time for Call Alert Center to gather and distribute information is 7 minutes!

 Don't be fooled by simply having an ID kit for your child.
 Those are strictly identification tools, not a recovery one.
 Have you ever seen a missing poster of a fingerprint or DNA strand?
 That is because those tools are used for identification and usually in the worst of scenarios.
 Our registration process is easy, just have all the information and photos of your child or children to be available to complete the process.
 You can login any time with edits and updates at no charge.

-An estimated 80% of parents assume every missing child qualifies for an Amber Alert, yet less than one half of 1% actually do.
+An estimated 90% of parents assume every missing child qualifies for an Amber Alert, yet less than .0004% actually do.
 While that statistic is astounding, we believe it is important for you to know.
 Two main criterias for an Amber Alert are to have a description of the person who took your child or a description of the auto they were taken in.
 If you don’t qualify, then you must work with local law enforcement to start the process and that can be time consuming.
-We have been told by authorities that we are like an Amber Alert on steroids as create missing child photos with our text link, not just abbreviated text and that is a significant difference.
+We have been told by authorities that we are like an Amber Alert on steroids as create missing child poster WITH photos with our text link, not just abbreviated text and that is a significant difference.
 We are not replacing an Amber Alert, just enhancing it.